nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 > Note:
-> - The list of modules can get very long for a generic search
+> - The list of modules can get very long for a generic search.

 Possible Error:

-1. Module code does not have a match
+1. Module code does not have a match:
     * YAMOM will return an empty list of modules
    ```
     search /code XX